EdwinAhl/DD2482-Executable-tutorial/scenario1/step2.md

 # A secure solution
 ## OpenBao solution
 The solution you can deploy right now, is OpenBao.
 OpenBao is a fork of HashiCrop Vault and you may see artifacts where "VAULT" is used instead of "BAO".
 One important difference to other programs is that OpenBao commuincates over HTTP requests rather then using their own protocol or the like.
 Therefore, we need to set the BAO_ADDR variable such that each HTTP requests reaches the server, otherwise it is only run locally (127.0.0.1), which technically also would work in this tutorial.
-OpenBao is a powerful authentication server loaded with features, such as with the possability to authenticate with different vendors like GitHub or AWS.
-OpenBao utilizes an intersting concept know as Shamir Secret Sharing, this is a cryptographic algorithm that splits a secret into multiple parts, this means no single person holds the "unseal" key used to make OpenBao accessible (unlike in dev mode).
-It could be interesting to show this meachnism in action, but that will not be the purpose of this tutorial, but rather the functionality of OpenBao when unsealed.

 Now, we start with setting up and run the docker container for OpenBao with:
 ```plain